 at your home if you give one of them a call.
 These are the items most

-White Socks, White T-Shirts (no sleeveless), White Socks for
+needed: White Socks, White T-Shirts (no sleeveless), White Socks for

 Diabetics, Ball Caps, Caps with ear flaps, Knitted caps, Disposable

 Razors, Denture Brushes, Denture Cleaner, Denture Cups, Toothbrushes, Tooth Paste, shampoo, deodorant, Wheelchair Gloves (no

 fingers), any Paperback Books, Men's Body Wash and Cologne, Combs, Hair

 Brushes, Large Print Magazines, Large Print Crossword Puzzle Books, Ink Pens, Large Print Crossword Puzzle Books, and A and AA batteries.
 Your

 donations are MOST appreciated!
 We are so thankful for our Veterans!
 Contact Ladies Auxiliary President, Amy Lumpkins at 502-5008 or any Ladies Auxiliary member if you have items to be picked up.

 The Strawberry Ridge Art Guild meets the 2nd and 4th Thursday of each month from 9:30 AM until 11:30 AM in the Activities Center during the months of November to April.
 Someone once said that deep down inside all of us have an artistic desire just waiting to burst out.
 What if your artistic ability was to be able to paint a picture, and you did not know it.
 You may think that you have no talent for painting, but until you try with someone to guide and help you—you could be wrong.
 If you already know you have a desire to paint, come join us for the fellowship of other artists and perhaps pick up a tip or two.